An Algebraic Introduction to Persistence: Introduction

 In the next three sections, which can be read independently of each other, we introduce three advanced topics.
 First, we present \emph{level set persistent homology} (\cref{section:levelset-persistence}), which goes beyond one-parameter persistence, while still admitting a well-understood theory.
 Second, we overview \emph{multiparameter persistence} (\cref{section:multiparameter-persistence}), an active area of research with several open questions.
 Finally, we overview the representation theory of posets as it relates to persistence, in particular in regards to the representation theory of infinite posets (\cref{section:challenges-infinite-continuous}).

 We conclude with \cref{section:computational-aspects}, which overviews the time and space complexity of several constructions in persistence.

 \paragraph{What is not covered} Although persistence is a relatively new area, it is not possible to cover all of its aspects in detail here.
-We can only scratch the surface regarding some of the topics we do cover, and there are several other topics that we do not cover at all, including the following. \begin{itemize} \item The statistical aspects of persistent homology \cite{fasy-et-al,bobrowski-kahle-skraba,turner-et-al,hiraoka-et-al,lim,bobrowski2024universality}. \item The theory of Reeb graphs and merge trees (a.k.a.~contour trees or dendrograms), which are essentially persistent sets, i.e., set-valued functors on posets \cite{morozov-et-al,desilva-munch-patel,cardona-et-al}. \item The connections between persistence and discrete Morse theory \cite{mischaikow-nanda,bauer-roll}. \item The connections between persistence and microlocal sheaf theory \cite{kashiwara-schapira,kashiwara-schapira-2,miller-stratification}. \item Persistent homotopy theory \cite{blumberg-lesnick,jardine2020persistent,lanari-scoccola,cardona,medina-zhou,mader-waas}. \end{itemize}
+We can only scratch the surface regarding some of the topics we do cover, and there are several other topics that we do not cover at all, including the following. \begin{itemize} \item The statistical aspects of persistent homology \cite{fasy-et-al,bobrowski-kahle-skraba,turner-et-al,hiraoka-et-al,lim,bobrowski2024universality}. \item The theory of Reeb graphs and merge trees (a.k.a.~contour trees or dendrograms), which are essentially persistent sets, i.e., set-valued functors on posets \cite{morozov-et-al,desilva-munch-patel,cardona-et-al}. \item The connections between persistence and discrete Morse theory \cite{mischaikow-nanda,bauer-roll}. \item The connections between persistence and microlocal sheaf theory \cite{kashiwara-schapira,kashiwara-schapira-2,miller-stratification}. \item The persistence theory of filtered chain complexes \cite{chacholski-giunti-landi,memoli-zhou}. \item Persistent homotopy theory \cite{blumberg-lesnick,jardine2020persistent,lanari-scoccola,cardona,medina-zhou,mader-waas,oudot2026function}. \end{itemize}

 \paragraph{Other surveys} There already exist several good introductions to different aspects of persistence.
 For one-parameter persistence and its connections to computational geometry and data analysis, we refer to~\cite{edelsbrunner-harer,edelsbrunner-harer-2,oudot-book,chazal-structure-stability,dey-wang} for longer manuscripts, and to~\cite{weinberger,carlsson,edelsbrunner2017persistent,ghrist,chazal2021introduction} for shorter notes.
 For the connections between one-parameter persistence and geometry and analysis, see~\cite{polterovich-rosen-samvelyan-zhang,weinberger-2}.
-Multiparameter persistence from the perspective of applied topology and topological inference is treated in~\cite{botnan-lesnick-survey,lesnick-course}; some connections with order theory are discussed in \cite{kim-memoli-survey}, and some representation-theoretic aspects are discussed in~\cite{blanchette-brustle-hanson-survey}.
+Multiparameter persistence from the perspective of applied topology and topological inference is treated in~\cite{botnan-lesnick-survey,lesnick-course}; there also exists specialized introductions focusing on connections with order theory~\cite{kim-memoli-survey}, representation theory~\cite{blanchette-brustle-hanson-survey}, and differential calculus~\cite{oudot2024differential}.